 A little bit of

-effort on your part can assure a smoother and more enjoyable result in
+effort on your part can assure a smooth and enjoyable result in

 Share Your Tip or Question With Your Fellow Sewers!